“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 Kiko smiled.
 “Those are the best kind of friends.”

-I looked over at Rei.
+I glanced in Rei’s direction.
 “Like you and Rei?”
 I asked.

 It’s true.
 Rei and Kiko were very close.
 Kiko was like Rei’s older, protective sister.
 They always seemed to know what the other was thinking.
 Or maybe they were always in Rei’s soul link, which was possible.

-There was one other thing I’ve wanted to ask her for some time now.
+There was one other thing I’d wanted to ask her for some time now.

 “Kiko, how do you know Ozias?”